 The last of Frank Lloyd Wright’s local textile-block homes built in Southern California, the Ennis House is his most extravagantly imagined here.
 The clients who commissioned the house, Charles and Mabel Ennis, proprietors of a men’s clothing store, are somewhat shadowy figures in the sense that not much is known about them.

 Frank Lloyd Wright’s vision for the three-bedroom, three-and-a-half-bath home, which is composed of roughly 27,000 blocks, each one hand-cast in a custom mold, is equal to its expansive view of Los Angeles.

 The property also features a self-contained, one-bedroom guest house.
 Later, as part of a 1940 remodel, Frank Lloyd Wright-designed the pool.
 The home’s living spaces are more intimate than its public spaces, which are quite grand, even a bit showy.

 “The way it’s perched on the hill is on stage.
 There is definitely a theatrical component to the house,” says John Waters, AIA, LEED AP, preservations programs manager of the Frank Lloyd Wright Building Conservancy, pointing to such aspects as the architect’s beautiful glass mosaic fireplace, columned corridors, and custom art-glass windows.

-“While it is not unusual for Wright to dramatically reveal once space after another, the visceral effect of movement through the house is particularly theatrical here,” Waters adds.
+“While it is not unusual for Frank Lloyd Wright to dramatically reveal once space after another, the visceral effect of movement through the house is particularly theatrical here,” John Waters adds.

-“Because it’s conceptual, it took more than he anticipated,” says Waters of Wright’s experimentation with the system.
+“Because it’s conceptual, it took more than he anticipated,” says John Waters of Frank Lloyd Wright’s experimentation with the system.

-“He loved to get his T-square and triangle working,” Waters notes.
+“He loved to get his T-square and triangle working,” John Waters notes.

 “The patterns are not always directly related to the work at hand.
 His work can be extremely decorative, a lot more than people really think about it being.”